jloughry/BANCStar/README.md

 The file [`C16LNAPP.SCN`](https://github.com/jloughry/BANCStar/blob/master/C16LNAPP.SCN)
 is (presently only the first page of) some production code used in First Interstate Bank of Washington around 1991.
+It is not used any more, and is of historical interest, so with permission I have published it here.

-As a side project, I wrote a sophisticated prettyprinter called LIST whose output can be seen in the file [`C16LNAPP.pdf`](https://github.com/jloughry/BANCStar/blob/master/C16LNAPP.pdf).
-In addition to the syntax highlighting and flow notation, LIST produced cross-references, statistics, and screen shots for documentation.
+As a side project at the bank, I wrote a sophisticated prettyprinter called `LIST` whose output can be seen in the file [`C16LNAPP.pdf`](https://github.com/jloughry/BANCStar/blob/master/C16LNAPP.pdf).
+In addition to the syntax highlighting and flow notation shown here, `LIST` produced cross-references, statistics, and screen shots for documentation.
 When I have time I'll put the rest of the code up here.

 Wikipedia page
 --------------

-The BANCStar programming language has its own Wikipedia page [here] (http://en.wikipedia.org/wiki/BANCStar_programming_language).
+The BANCStar programming language has its own [Wikipedia page] (http://en.wikipedia.org/wiki/BANCStar_programming_language).

 My 1997 article on the language